Understanding the Multifaith classroom in a secular society

 - Assoc.
 Professor Mark Baker, Australian Centre for Jewish Civilization, Monash University

 - Professor Abdullah Saeed, Director, NCEIS, the University of Melbourne

 - Professor Des Cahill, Intercultural Studies, RMIT

-Download the Resource kit (in PDF) from the workshop.
-This site also contains further information on Judaism, Christianity and Islam as well as information on Multifaith resources and organizations and a glossary.
+Download the Resource kit (620kb pdf) from the workshop.
+This site also contains further information on Judaism, Christianity and Islam as well as information on multifaith resources and organisations and a glossary.

-This project was prepared by the National Centre of Excellence for Islamic Studies Australia from The University of Melbourne for the:
+This project was prepared by the National Centre for Contemporary Islamic Studies Australia from the University of Melbourne for the:

-Department of Education and Early Childhood Development, the Catholic Education Commission of Victoria and the Association of Independent Schools Victoria, and is supported by the Department of Education, Employment and Workplace Relations as part of the national Values Education.
+Department of Education and Training, the Catholic Education Commission of Victoria and Independent Schools Victoria, and is supported by the Department of jobs and Small Business as part of the national Values Education.